ljsinclair/featurebase-docs/docs/tools/fbsql-examples/fbsql-loader-eg-home.md

 ---
-title: fbsql loader generic example
+title: fbsql loader examples
 layout: default
-parent: CLI SQL tool
+has_children: true
-grand_parent: Tools
+parent: Tools
-nav_order: 20
+nav_order: 2
+has_toc: false
 ---

 # How do I use fbsql loader to import data from a data source?